GoogleChrome/web.dev/src/site/content/en/mini-apps/what-are-super-apps/index.md

   </figcaption>
 </figure>

-Learn more about [mini apps](http://localhost:8080/what-are-mini-apps/) in the next chapter.
+Read on to [learn more about mini apps](/what-are-mini-apps/) in the next chapter.